KatePaulauskas/Project-one/README.md

                 ```
                     <ul id="why-choose-us-list">
                 ```
-            the Issue 6 got resolved.
+            Issue 6 got resolved.

       - __Issue 7__ Possible misuse of 'aria-label'.
                 ```
                     <div id="kinsale-image-section" aria-label="An aerial view of Kinsale">
                 ```

-      - Correction: Replace the 'div' element with 'section' to ensure proper use of aria-label for accessability purpose.
+    - Correction: Replace the 'div' element with 'section' to ensure proper use of the aria-label for accessibility purposes.
                 ```
                     <section id="kinsale-image-section" aria-label="An aerial view of Kinsale">
                 ```

-      - Post-corrections, the code for the Home page succesfully passed W3C validation.
+      - Post-corrections, the code for the Home page successfully passed W3C validation.

     - __Projects Page__

-        When passign the Projects page HTML code through W3C validator, no errors were returned.
+        When passing the Projects page HTML code through the W3C validator, no errors were returned.

     - __Contact Page__